 Good rewards credit card for people with fair credit

-Every time you buy something on the Barclaycard Rewards MasterCard, you earn reward points.
+Here's the deal: Every time you buy something on the Barclaycard Rewards MasterCard, you earn reward points that can redeemed for statement credits.
 You earn 2 points for every dollar you spend on gas, grocery, and utility purchases.
 You earn 1 point for every dollar you spend on all other purchases.

 There is no limit to the number of points you can earn.
-Some cash back programs limit the number of points you can earn per year in bonus categories, so the chance to earn unlimited double points is a welcome distinction.
+Some rewards programs limit the number of points you can earn per year in bonus categories, so the chance to earn unlimited double points is a welcome distinction.

 Once you have earned enough points, you can redeem them for a statement credit.
 This amount will reduce your account balance, but it will not be applied toward your minimum monthly payment.
 With 5,000 reward points, you would have enough for a $50 statement credit, which, on the average, translates into 1 cent of rewards for every dollar you spend.
 Note that you must have a minimum of 1,000 points to make a redemption.
 The Barclaycard Rewards MasterCard has an advantage over other cards in this regard, as many cards will not allow you to redeem rewards for less than $20.

 The Barclaycard Rewards MasterCard can help you build your credit history.
 Every month, Barclaycard reports your payment track record for this card to the three major credit agencies.